genevera/Soundflower-2x4/ReadMe.md

 # WHAT IS THIS?

-Max OS X virtual audio driver Soundflower with four 2-channel devices.
+Max OS X virtual audio driver Soundflower with **four 2-channel** devices.

 No modification or improvement except that.

+Oh, Installer is totally rewritten to simplify the development.

 # INSTALL FROM RELEASED PACKAGE